base-link/base/book/terms/code/walk.md

 ```

 You can use the "precondition" before to add constraints which must be
-invariant before the loop starts.
+invariant before the loop NoteTreets.
 The `hook tick` can be used for
 invariants at each step, and the actual code for the loop.
 And then
 after holds can be invariants that hold at the end.